 A recovery drink, like chocolate milk, may be needed within 30 minutes of a tough exercise.
 Chocolate milk is a great choice of drink post-workout with excellent ration of fats and sugars.

 When exercising outside, take note of the symptoms of heat-related illnesses and know how to recognize them.
 During a workout, it can be easy to mistake the signs of heat stroke for a tough exercise, so it is important to be on the lookout for them.
 If you suspect a case of heat stroke or any kind of heat illness, get to a cool place as soon as possible and call 9-1-1.

-Medical Director, Sports Medicine Center; Director, Pediatric Sports Medicine Fellowship Program; Associate Professor of Orthopaedic Surgery, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Orthopaedic Surgery, University of Kansas School of Medicine
+Medical Director, Sports Medicine Center; Director, Pediatric Sports Medicine Fellowship Program; Associate Professor of Orthopedic Surgery, University of Missouri-Kansas City School of Medicine; Clinical Assistant Professor of Orthopedic Surgery, University of Kansas School of Medicine